 The Rustoleum EpoxyShield isn't as readily available at brick-and-mortar stores as other driveway patches.
 The Rustoleum website has a Store Finder, but make sure you call ahead to see if it's in stock.
 The driveway patch is fairly easy to find online but we narrowed the choices to Amazon and Home Depot.
 The price was cheaper at Home Depot, but you have to buy a case of two 10-pound containers and the only free shipping was to the store which meant gas and time.
 We definitely needed two tubs so went with Home Depot the first time, but ended up needing a third tub and for that we went with Amazon even though the price was slightly higher.
 It was delivered right to our door (no gas, time, or coordinating with Home Depot) and we only needed to buy one container.
 Each container had an expiration date and the expiration dates from Home Depot were twelve months, and the one from Amazon was eleven months.

 This first winter the Epoxyshield held up well to the constant snow shovelling and eventual ice melt drip.
-The smaller cracks (first set up before/after pics) will need to be refilled but the larger cracks don't need to be redone, and filling the large cracks was the main reason for trying Rustoleum in the first place, so we're happy with the Epoxyshield's performance.
+The smaller cracks (second set of before/after pics above) will need to be refilled but the larger cracks don't need to be redone, and filling the large cracks was the main reason for trying Rustoleum in the first place, so we're happy with the Epoxyshield's performance.